hpc-gridware/clusterscheduler/doc/markdown/man/man1/submit.include.md

 parameter with the name **ac**. (see `-jsv` option below or find more information concerning JSV in xxqs_name_sxx_jsv(1))

+## -dept *department_name*

+Available for `qsub`, `qsh`, `qrsh`, `qlogin` and `qalter` only.

+Specifies the department to which this job is assigned.

+Usually, the department name is used to group users into a department.
+If a user belongs to exactly one department, then jobs submitted by this user automatically belong to this department.
+If a user belongs to more than one department, then the user can specify the department name with the `-dept` switch of the submit command, otherwise the job will be automatically assigned to the first found department where the user belongs to.

+The assignment of a job to a department is used for scheduling purposes, accounting, and it can define visibility of the job.
+Find more information about departments in xxqs_name_sxx_access_list(1).

+If this option is specified then this value will be passed to defined JSV instances as parameter with the name *dept*. (see `-jsv` option above or find more information concerning JSV in xxqs_name_sxx_jsv(1)).

 ## -display *display_specifier*

 Available for `qsh` and `qrsh (with command)`.